Ernest Bradfield

-Lieutenant-general Sir Ernest William Charles Bradfield, (28 May 1880 — 28 October 1963) was an English first-class cricketer and British Army officer.
+Lieutenant-General Sir Ernest William Charles Bradfield, (28 May 1880 — 28 October 1963) was an Indian Medical Service officer and an English first-class cricketer.
 Graduating from St Mary's Hospital Medical School, he joined the Indian Medical Service in 1903 and would serve in campaigns in the North-West Frontier Province of British India and in the Mesopotamian campaign of the First World War.
 He would go on to hold a number of senior appointments within the Indian Medical Service, rising to the rank of lieutenant-general.
 Bradfield was noted as being influential in the establishment of the Indian Army Medical Corps during the Second World War.
 In addition to his lengthy and decorated military career, Bradfield also played first-class cricket on four occasions for the Europeans cricket team in India.